BrianAnderson-BAJL/BAJL-Flow/README.md

 ## Plugins
 The plugins do all the actual work.
 Plugins instruct the engine to start flows based on events.
 Each plugin has unique settings that can be configured, for instance the Http plugin has settings that control which IP and port to listen for inbound requests on.
 Below are the plugins that exist or are currently planned to be created.
-New plugins can be added, they are just .Net assemblyies that inherit from the Core.Plugin class.
+New plugins can be added, they are just .Net assemblies that inherit from the Core.Plugin class.

 ### Http plugin
 Listens for incoming HTTP requests and will start flows based on the path/route in the request.